cophi-wue/llms_read_hoelderlin/05_phrases.md

 **"Die Mauern stehn sprachlos"**

-Using the example sentence 'The walls stand speechless and cold,' we investigate how different models complete clauses with the suffix 'that is to say.'
+Using the phrase 'The walls stand speechless and cold,' we investigate how different models complete clauses with the suffix 'that is to say.'
 The completion function might also be measured with various temperatures: 0.2, 0.4, 0.8, and 1.

 In the first step, the models generate a completion of the sentence without the context of the poem 'Half of Life.'
 In the second step, the models should choose which completion fits best in the context of the poem.
 The individual clauses should then be ranked.